-Michelle Travis is a law professor at the University of San Francisco School of Law.
-She is an expert on employment discrimination law and serves as the Co-Director of USF’s Labor and Employment Law Program.
-Her research focuses on sex discrimination, gender stereotypes, work/family conflict, and disability discrimination in the workplace.
-She teaches courses on employment law and civil litigation, and she has won multiple teaching awards.
+Michelle Travis is a law professor at the University of San Francisco School of Law, where she serves as the Co-Director of USF’s Labor and Employment Law Program.
+She is an expert on employment discrimination law, gender stereotypes, and work/family integration.
 She has a J.D. from Stanford Law School and a B.A. in psychology from Cornell University.
-Information on her work as a law professor is available here.

-Michelle grew up in Colorado and now lives in the Bay Area with her husband, two daughters, and pet chinchilla.
+Michelle grew up in Colorado and now lives in the Bay Area with her husband and two daughters, as well as a feisty chinchilla and a mischievous goldendoodle.
 She is a former collegiate gymnast, a novice ballerina, and an avid non-fiction reader.

 USF Faculty Profile